 Table of Contents

-1. The Role of Mylar Overlays With Optical Comparators
+- The Role of Optical Comparator Mylar Overlays

 Mylar overlays are transparent charts that are used to manually compare a machine’s part with its CAD drawing.
-Overlays serve as a guide for comparison.
+Optical comparator overlays serve as a guide for comparison.
 They help the optical comparator operators take measurements of a given part and determine if the part’s critical dimensions are within specifications or if the part has sustained any damage and should be replaced.

-Although time-consuming, the operation process for traditional optical comparators is quite simple:
+Although time-consuming, using traditional optical comparators is quite simple:

 How to Choose a Mylar Overlay

-The overlay you choose for your traditional optical comparator will depend on a few aspects of your project needs:
+The optical comparator overlays you choose will depend on a few aspects of your project needs:

 1. Style of Chart